GTekSD/SINS-CipherSec/README.md

 # Manual
 - For the python script, which helps people secure their online accounts by generating strong, unique passwords and storing them in a secure manner:

-- Make sure you have the necessary libraries installed: string, random, base64, and cryptography.
-You can install these libraries using pip install.

-- The script has four main functions: generate_password, encrypt_password, decrypt_password, and store_password.
+- The script has three main functions: validate_password, generate_password, and store_password.

-- generate_password generates a strong, unique password of a specified length (16 characters by default).
+- generate_password generates a strong, unique password of a length of the password phrase.
 It uses a combination of letters, numbers, and special    characters to create the password.

-- encrypt_password and decrypt_password use the Fernet module from the cryptography library to encrypt and decrypt passwords, respectively.
-They take a password and a key as arguments, and return the encrypted or decrypted password.

-- store_password stores a password for a specific website and username.
-It takes the website, username, password, and key as arguments, and stores the encrypted password in a file or a database.
+- store_password stores a password for a specific website inside the users directory in the script directory.

-- retrieve_password retrieves a password for a specific website and username.
-It takes the website, username, and key as arguments, and returns the decrypted password.

 - check_password_strength checks the strength of a password.
 It returns a message indicating whether the password is strong or weak, and provides guidance on how to improve a weak password.

-- The script generates a key to encrypt and decrypt passwords using the Fernet.generate_key function.
-It then uses this key to store and retrieve passwords for a specific website.

-- You can use the script by calling the relevant functions and passing the necessary arguments.
-For example, to generate and store a new password for a website, you can call generate_password, store_password, and retrieve_password with the appropriate arguments.

 References
 ---------------